isomerpages/gb-assist/pages/solutionrepo/solution2059.md

 ### Description

-Adventus Managed EndPoint Protection leverages on the Sophos Central Intercept X Advanced to provide a holistic EndPoint Protection by providing managed service on top of the solution.
-With this all-rounded EndPoint Protection, threats are disrupted, contained, and neutralized.
+Adventus Managed EndPoint Protection leverages on the Sophos Central Intercept X Advanced to provide a holistic EndPoint Protection by providing managed service on top of the solution.With this all-rounded EndPoint Protection, threats are disrupted, contained, and neutralized.
 As a result, customers can rest assured that their servers and EndPoints are constantly being monitored by Adventus while they focus on their business needs and daily business operations.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Adventus20200491_Desensitised_Annex_3(002).pdf_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria